jeffchen006/vyper-select/README.md

 ### vyper-version not changing after running `vyper-select use [version]` or setting `VYPER_VERSION`

-Uninstall other installations of solc on your machine. `solc-select` re-installs solc binaries for your operating system and acts as a wrapper for solc.
-With duplicate solc installations, this may result in your `solc` version not being up to date.
+Uninstall other installations of vyper on your machine. `vyper-select` re-installs vyper binaries for your operating system and acts as a wrapper for vyper.
+With duplicate vyper installations, this may result in your `vyper` version not being up to date.

 ### "Unsupported Platform" on Windows